 2019 National Lewis & Clark Conservation Awards

 “It’s an honor to receive this award, but also very surprising,” says LaRoche.
-“I never thought about getting recognized for doing something that I am passionate about, something that has never felt like a job.
-I’m excited to meet the people responsible for this award and the team at MCHF.”
+“I never thought about getting recognized for doing something that I am passionate about, something that has never felt like a job.”

 Former Missouri Department of Conservation (MDC) Commissioner Howard Wood was hand selected by Missouri Governor Mike Parson to receive the Governor’s State of Missouri Conservation Award.
 This award goes to an individual who reflects the spirit of conservation, shows outstanding leadership and has positively contributed to conservation principles and programs in Missouri.
 Wood, co-founder of Cequel III, an investment and management firm, and past president of the Conservation Federation of Missouri, has spent his life supporting conservation and protecting the outdoors in Missouri.
 His commitment to conservation is reflected through his business practices, public service, philanthropy and advocacy.